 - Childproof your house.
 Block off stairs, cover outlets, lock up medicines and sharp objects, and be vigilant.

 - Your toddler should have transitioned by now from a bottle to a cup.
-Fill it with healthy drinks like whole milk, water, and 100% fruit juice (in limited amounts) -- no soda!
+Fill it with healthy drinks like whole milk, water, and 100% fruit juice (but no more than 4 to 6 ounces of juice a day) -- no soda or other sugary drinks!